craftablescience/vmflib-godot/README.md

 If you're using a basic Windows command prompt (cmd.exe):

-1.  `cd` into the `vmflib` directory where you cloned this repository.
+1.  `cd` into the `vmflib2` directory where you cloned this repository.
 2.  `set PYTHONPATH=.`
 3.  `python3 examples\outdoor.py`
 4.  `python3 tools\buildbsp.py --game tf2 outdoor.vmf`